 With the unending debates about whether or not homework is essential, have you ever pause to reflect on who invented homework and why.
-Well, I think, as a student, you may hate this person with passion.
+Well, I think, as a student, you may hate this person with passion because now you always need to seek somebody to help me with my homework when it's too difficult to finish.
 However, his invention has come to stay whether we like it or not.
 Therefore knowing something about him is worth it.

 According to search engines like Google, the inventor of homework was one Italian, Roberto Nevilis, in 1905.
 He used the practice as a form of punishment for students who misbehaved in his class.
 But how true is this?
 Apart from being attributed to the invention of homework, not much is known about Nevilis.
 Hence, some people think it is a made-up story.